hasura/graphql-engine/README.md

 Hasura brand assets (logos, the Hasura mascot, powered by badges etc.) can be found in the [assets/brand](assets/brand) folder.
-Feel free to use them in your application/website etc. We'd be thrilled if you add the "Powered by Hasura" badge to your applications built using Hasura. ❤️
+Feel free to use them in your application/website etc. We would be thrilled if you will add the "Powered by Hasura" badge to your applications built using Hasura. ❤️

 <div style="display: flex;">